Are you looking for the best WordPress translation plugins for your site? If so, keep reading.

 |2.
 Mandarin (Chinese)||1,117 million||918 million||199 million|

 |7.
 Bengali||265 million||228 million||37 million|

 |9.
 Portuguese||234 million||221 million||13 million|

 Now ask yourself: How much would you benefit in traffic, leads, and sales if you could also target these audiences?

 With that figures in mind, I invite you to check our review of Linguise, the tool that can make it possible.

 Who can benefit from a multilingual website?

 Use cases where a multilingual website is an absolute must for your business:

-- All kinds of businesses from countries with multiple official languages like the US, Switzerland, Canada, Belgium, Austria, Indonesia, etc.
+- All kinds of businesses are from countries with multiple official languages, like the US, Switzerland, Canada, Belgium, Austria, Indonesia, etc.

 - eCommerce businesses want to expand their customer base in countries with people interested in your products.